hjr37/diff-gaussian-rasterization/README.md

     --'visibility_filter': A visibility filter indicating the visibility of Gaussian distributions.
     --'radii': Screen-space radii of the Gaussian distributions.
     --'depth': Rendered Depth map.
-    --'depth_median':  Depth map rendered using an alternative rendering strategy, as described in our research paper.
     --'opacity_map': Opacity map.
-    --'depth_var': Depth variance map, as elaborated in our research paper.
-    --'gau_uncertainty': Uncertainty of the Gaussian distributions.
-    --'num_related_pixels': Number of pixels related to the Gaussian distributions.
 ```

 # Diff-gaussian-rasterization-Light (Ignore )